 - Pepperdine University - Embark on a transformative professional and personal journey in the online Master of Science in Speech-Language Pathology program from Pepperdine University.
 Our program brings together rigorous academics, research-driven faculty teaching, and robust clinical experiences, all wrapped within our Christian mission to serve our communities and improve the lives of others.

 To get licensed in Kansas, you’ll need to earn a master’s degree in speech-language pathology or its equivalent from an accredited university, complete a clinical fellowship program, and pass the national SLP exam.
-Follow these steps to learn how to become a speech therapist in Kansas.
+These are all big steps to take, in a process that will last for years, but we can walk you right through them.

 Step 1.
 Complete a Qualifying Master’s Degree Program in Speech-Language Pathology or Its Equivalent

-The State of Kansas requires a master’s degree or equivalent education in speech-language pathology from a program that is similar to those available through Kansas state universities, or otherwise one that has received accreditation through ASHA’s (American Speech-Language-Hearing Association) Council on Academic Accreditation in Audiology and Speech-Language Pathology (CAA).
+The State of Kansas requires a master’s degree or equivalent education in speech-language pathology to grant licensure.
+It has to be from a program that has received accreditation through ASHA’s (American Speech-Language-Hearing Association) Council on Academic Accreditation in Audiology and Speech-Language Pathology (CAA).

 Graduate Program Requirements